mindlabiitd/mindlabiitd.github.io/_pages/about.md

   <span style="color: var(--accent-color)">HOW</span> DO WE DO IT
 </h2>

-Our multiscale methodolies prominently rely on physics-based computational modeling spanning:
+Our multiscale methodologies prominently rely on physics-based computational modeling spanning:

 - Continuum and molecular simulations that trace how traumatic impacts create cellular stresses and drive tau-protein phase separation and aggregation.